smol-ai/developer/plugins.md

 200 characters max for each API endpoint description/summary field in API specification 200 characters max for each API param description field in API specification Since we are running this example locally, we want to set the server to point to your localhost URL.
 The rest of the OpenAPI specification follows the traditional OpenAPI format, you can learn more about OpenAPI formatting through various online resources.
 There are also many tools that auto generate OpenAPI specifications based on your underlying API code.

+* Make sure to add an `operationId` which is required.

 ## Running a plugin
 Once you have created an API, manifest file, and OpenAPI specification for your API, you are now ready to connect the plugin via the ChatGPT UI.